5 murders in 12 hours take toll to 176 – WOMAN KILLED BY STRAY BULLET - Trinidad and Tobago Newsday

 A 35-YEAR-OLD Arima woman was killed on Tuesday night when a stray bullet penetrated her bedroom window, struck her in the neck and exited through her forehead even as she and relatives began to run and take cover as rapid gunfire broke out when a gunman chased down his intended target through a neighbour’s yard.

-Kernella Saunders was one of two women killed when the gunman took aim at a 39-year-old man near Pope Avenue, Daniel Trace, Malabar, at around 8 pm.
+Kernella Saunders, a secretary with Cipriani Labour College, was one of two women killed when the gunman took aim at a 39-year-old man near Pope Avenue, Daniel Trace, Malabar, at around 8 pm.
 The intended target managed to escape.

 Police said the gunman, dressed in black, walked near the man and a woman identified only as Lashay and opened fire.
 Lashay, who police said was originally from Fyzabad, was shot in her stomach and died.